jupyterlab/jupyterlab/docs/source/extension/internationalization.rst

 4. Create and publish the translation for your extension.

-There is two options to do so, you can either add your extension to the JupyterLab `language packs <https://github.com/jupyterlab/language-packs/#adding-a-new-extension>`_ or you can create a python package to distribute your extension translation (see `test example <https://github.com/jupyterlab/jupyterlab_server/tree/master/jupyterlab_server/tests/translations/jupyterlab-some-package>`_).
+There are two options: you can either add your extension to the JupyterLab `language packs <https://github.com/jupyterlab/language-packs/#adding-a-new-extension>`_ or you can create a python package to distribute your extension translation (see `test example <https://github.com/jupyterlab/jupyterlab_server/tree/master/jupyterlab_server/tests/translations/jupyterlab-some-package>`_).

 .. _internationalization-rules: